 Taking the information on the treatment of exported hazardous waste into account and the fact that hazardous waste is primarily shipped to other EU countries, the reporting on hazardous waste indicates:

-- There have been limited shipments of hazardous waste between the 12 Member States which joined the EU in 2004 and 2007 (EU-N12) and the EU-15 Member States, but the amounts have increased in recent years;
+- There have been limited shipments of hazardous waste between the 12 Member States which joined the EU in 2004 and 2007 (EU-N12) and the EU-15 Member States;

 - Incineration with and without energy recovery is the dominating treatment form of shipped hazardous waste, but different types of recycling have also increased as well as landfilling.

 Export of all notified waste, in tonnes and kg per capita